-The Helleborus x hybrids, or Lenten rose, was given its nickname because it blooms from Frebruary to April—that 40-day period between Ash Wednesday and Easter—known as Lent.
+The Helleborus x hybrids, or Lenten rose, was given its nickname because it blooms from February to April—that 40-day period between Ash Wednesday and Easter known as Lent.
 Just when the winter doldrums begin to set in, this glorious plant springs to life—a burst of light and hope echoing the promise of resurrection in the midst of darkness.

-The foliage and flowers of the Lenten rose are perfect for cut flower arrangements.
-When cutting a stem from a plant, be sure to cut at an angle and then cut vertical into the stem about one inch.
+The foliage and flowers of the Lenten rose are perfect for cut-flower arrangements.
+When cutting a stem from a plant, be sure to cut at an angle and then cut vertically into the stem about 1 inch.
 This will help the stem and flower absorb more water and survive for at least a week or longer.

 - Light: Heavy to light shade

-- Propagation: By division in late summer or autumn.
-Can also be grown from seed but take three years to bloom.
+- Propagation: Division in late summer or autumn is the most common lenten rose propagation method.
+Hellebores can also be grown from seed but take three years to bloom.

 Lenten Rose Varieties to Consider